usatlas/AFdocs/tier3docs/sshlogin/ssh2SLAC.md

 `ssh <username>@centos7.slac.stanford.edu`

-SLAC has two different computer accounts, unix and windows.
+SLAC has two different computer accounts, unix and Windows.
 You should use unix account password to login.
 Note that as
-SLAC retires the AFS environment in the next few years, this type of account (unix) may also disappear.
+SLAC retires the AFS environment in the next few years, this type of account (unix) may disappear.

 The following page has many useful info about using the AFS environment, esepecially with regard to using the LSF batch system.